 Most HSE-funded crisis pregnancy services provide information on abortion services that are lawfully available in another country, if you ask them to during your counselling session.
 Two agencies – Cura and Anew – will not provide information on abortion services abroad, although they will discuss abortion with you.

 Before the counselling session begins, the counsellor should tell you what information he or she is able to provide or discuss during the session.

-However, there are circumstances in which the crisis pregnancy counsellor may have a duty to disclose client information.
+All personal information about clients, and anything discussed during a crisis pregnancy counselling session, is confidential.
+There are circumstances however in which the crisis pregnancy counsellor may have a duty to disclose [share] client information.

 This may arise where a counsellor has reason to believe that:

 If this happens, a counsellor will only give information to the relevant authorities.
 Counsellors will not break confidentiality without discussing it with you first unless discussing it with you puts you, or someone else, at risk.

 During a crisis pregnancy counselling session, if you request information about a termination, all of the HSE-funded services listed on this website, except CURA and ANEW, will provide you with information about services that are lawfully available in other countries.
 There are strict legal conditions around the giving of this information.
 The most important condition for you to be aware of is that the counsellor must give you information, advice and counselling on all the courses of action (for example parenting and/or adoption and/or abortion) that are open to you in relation to your particular circumstances.

 No, counsellors are not allowed to arrange an appointment for you with an organisation that provides abortion services.
 If you have made an appointment, then counsellors and other medical professionals may communicate with the clinic and provide them with any relevant letters or information.